Blog Layout

 Standard Costing

 Standard is the traditional costing method for manufacturers.
 It bases the COGS on a predetermined, estimated cost for each inventory item.
-And when actual costs differ from the estimate, the difference is captured in a variance account.
+Then, when actual costs differ from the estimate, the difference is captured in a variance account.
 Eventually, the company must reconcile that account to get an accurate idea of its current inventory value.

-Example: A widget is composed of two components, part A and part B. At the beginning of the year, you estimate part A will cost $2 and part B will cost $3.
-So, the estimated cost of a widget is $5.
+Example: A widget is composed of two components, part A and part B. At the beginning of the year, you estimate part A will cost $2 and part B will cost $3, so the estimated cost of a widget is $5.
 Therefore, the COGS for the product will be $5.

 However, after three months, data shows the actual cost of part A is $4.
 A variance account will capture the difference in actual cost versus expected cost.
-So, your COGS would remain $5, and you would also have a variance account for part A, debited $2.
-After an inventory reconciliation, you would account for the debit in the variance account and add it to the inventory cost of part A, making it $4 and the cost of the widget $7.
+Consequently, your COGS would remain $5, and you would also have a variance account for part A, debited $2.
+After an inventory reconciliation, you would account for the debit in the variance account and add it to the inventory cost of part A, making it $4 and the price of the widget $7.

 Pros